mrmoonlv/test_api_delivery_service/README.md

 ## API Reference
 #### Authorization
-For each request need provide `token` field with value from Users Reference table
+For each request need provide `token` field with value from Users Reference table in request headers

 #### Shipping cost calculation